 The next stop on your D-Day tour is Pointe du Hoc, where members of the United States 2nd Ranger Battalion scaled the cliffs to attack a German gun battery.

 Your D Day tour continues to Colleville-sur-Mer and stops at the American Cemetery, which overlooks Omaha Beach.
-Explore the Visitors Center and the Cemetery.
+You will want to explore the Visitors Center and then walk the American Cemetery.
 If time permits, walk down the path from the American Cemetery to Omaha Beach.

 Then your private Normandy D-Day tour will stop at the German artillery battery at Longue-sur-Mer.
 You will continue to Arromanches to see the remains of Churchill’s Mulberry Harbor at Gold Beach.

 If you want to visit the Bayeux Tapestry, let us know and the guide will take you there.

 This tour can also be enjoyed from your Normandy hotel, if you are staying in Normandy for several days.